lassisg/DesignPatterns/README.md

 As mentioned, this book is a must read.
 As I haven't already read it, I didn't even bother to search for C# implementations of the examples.
 **The idea is to learn by coding.**

+As I go through the patterns, I'll add them to the list bellow, in no particular order.

+For each group of patterns (by purpose as the book), there will be an introduction with a starting point code implementation.

+I won't delete those, because they might be useful for comparison with the final code of each pattern.

+## Creational Patterns

+### Abstract Factory